xbeat/Machine-Learning/README.md

 AI vs Machine Learning

 Artificial Intelligence (AI) and Machine Learning (ML) are often used interchangeably, but they have distinct differences.
 AI is a broader concept that aims to create systems capable of performing tasks that typically require human intelligence.
 Machine Learning, on the other hand, is a subset of AI that focuses on algorithms that improve through experience and data.

+## Extending ANOVA Beyond the Basics

+Understanding AN\[C\]OVA and Beyond

+AN\[C\]OVA (Analysis of \[Co\]Variance) is commonly used to assess main and interaction effects in the general linear model.
+However, this concept can be extended to other statistical models, providing a broader perspective on group comparisons and effect analysis.

 ## Forward Algorithm for Hidden Markov Models in Python